 External Requests

-Except for requests from the news media, which should go through the Marketing & Public Relations Office, all external requests for official or public data should go through Research and Reporting.
-Whether the Research and Reporting office completes the request or coordinates the request with another office will be based on their expertise in the topic area, access to relevant NCTC data, and expertise in working with the particular NCTC data.
+Except for requests from the news media, which should go through the Marketing & Public Relations Office, all external requests for official or public data should go through Institutional Research.
+Whether the Institutional Research office completes the request or coordinates the request with another office will be based on their expertise in the topic area, access to relevant TJC data, and expertise in working with the particular TJC data.

 What is data?